1024inc/engineering-blog/_tabs/obts.md

 ## Developer (Dev)
 _Builds all the things!_
-- Participates in grooming and estimating stories
+- Participates in refinement and estimating stories
 - Delivers work assignments on time and on target
 - Collaborates with teammates when necessary through pairing and other sessions
 - Takes ownership to iterate and improve when possible